sstadick/extra-mojo/README.md

 # xmojo
 Extra functionality to extend the Mojo stdlib.

 *Supports mojo 24.6.0*
+---
+## Getting Started with Mojo
+See [Modular](https://docs.modular.com/) documentation to get started with the Modular stack.

 ## Install/Usage
 ### Build and Deploy Mojo Packages